How’s your “asset allocation” looking these days?

-The stock market has been on a tear lately, setting new records here and there in the past few years while generally advancing well beyond the market troughs of the mid-2000s.
+The stock market has been up and down lately.
+It set new records here and there in the past few years while generally advancing well beyond the market troughs of the mid-2000s.
 But political and international uncertainties — not to mention unforeseen crises like a pandemic — rock it periodically.
-When that happens worries begin to surface about whether or not the stock market will correct and give back some of its gains.
+When that happens worries begin to surface about whether or not stock market pullbacks will linger.

-That’s why most financial advisors and professionals preach the wisdom of diversification, the investment equivalent of not putting all your eggs in one basket.
-Although there are no guarantees, spreading investments out over a variety of vehicles in addition to stocks ̶ like bonds, commodities, real estate, and, yes, even insurance and annuities (admittedly MassMutual products) – can help preserve value in a portfolio should the equity markets take a tumble.
+That’s why most money managers and financial professionals preach the wisdom of diversification, the investment equivalent of not putting all your eggs in one basket.
+Although there are no guarantees, spreading investments out over a variety of vehicles in addition to stocks — like bonds, commodities, real estate, and, yes, even insurance and annuities (admittedly including MassMutual products) — can help preserve value in a portfolio should the equity markets take a tumble.